bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **Vivek:** 01:09:16

-to talk about that for sure, how you probed all of T-Bass' private channels
+to talk about that for sure, how you probed all of Tbast' private channels

 Speaker 2: 01:09:24